A Pyramid In Scotland? All You Need To Know Before Visiting

 An extended, full circular route takes in all of the cairns.
 It will take most families between 2 and 3 hours to complete.

 Note: Access to the full circular walk is not possible when the King is in residence.
-For this reason, we were unable to complete it.

 Is it worth visiting the Pyramid in Scotland?